uqrmaie1/admixtools/README.md

 ## Installation

-To install and load ADMIXTOOLS 2.0, start R and follow these steps:
+To install and load ADMIXTOOLS 2.0, start R (version 3.5 or higher) and follow these steps:

 ``` r
 install.packages("devtools") # if "devtools" is not installed already